United Nations General Assembly Resolution 194: Palestinian and Arab views

 The Arab states originally voted against resolution 194, but they began to reverse their position by spring 1949 and soon became its strongest advocates.
 The 2002 Arab Peace Initiative softened their stance by calling for "a just solution which must also be accepted by Israel."

 Palestinian representatives initially rejected resolution 194 because they viewed it as being based on the illegality of the state of Israel.
 By their reasoning, Israel had no right to prevent the return of the "indigenous Arab people of Palestine".
-Later, the Palestinian Liberation Organization (PLO) and other Palestinian organizations has come to view resolution 194 as one source of legal authority for the right of return.
+Later, the Palestine Liberation Organization (PLO) and other Palestinian organizations has come to view resolution 194 as one source of legal authority for the right of return.
 In an address in 2009, Palestinian President Mahmoud Abbas stated:

 Abbas has on other several occasions referred to a "just solution" to the Palestinian refugees "on the basis of Resolution 194".
 Hanan Ashrawi, a member of the PLO Executive Committee has similarly declared that resolution 194 enshrines a non-negotiable right of return:

 The Palestinian-led BDS movement asserts that Israel must comply with international law by, among other things, "[r]especting, protecting and promoting the rights of Palestinian refugees to return to their homes and properties as stipulated in UN Resolution 194."

 Israeli view

 Israel does not believe that it has an obligation to let the refugees return, a view was promulgated by the Israeli leadership even before resolution 194 was adopted.
 In a cabinet meeting in June 1948 Israel's first Prime Minister, David Ben-Gurion stated: "They [the Palestinians] lost and fled.
 Their return must now be prevented....
 And I will oppose their return also after the war."
 Ben-Gurion's words were echoed by Prime Minister Yitzhak Shamir who in 1992 declared that the return of the Palestinian refugees "will never happen in any way, shape or form.
 There is only a Jewish right of return to the land of Israel."

 Israel also argued that it did not have to compensate refugees for land and property that they had abandoned.
 In a press conference in 1949, Sharett stated:

-In the debates about UN resolution 273 in 1949 about Israel's admittance to the UN, Israel's UN representative Abba Eban promised that the state would honor its obligations under resolution 181 and resolution 194.
+In the debates about UN resolution 273 in May 1949, about Israel's admittance to the UN, Israel's UN representative Abba Eban promised that the state would honor its obligations under resolution 181 and resolution 194.
 El Salvador's representative asked: